What is ggRock

-This is why we recommend to always opt in for a redundant ggRock Array (Strip Type - Mirror).
-This is how it looks like:
+This is why we recommend to always opt in for a redundant ggRock Array (Stripe Type - Mirrored/Mirrored-Striped).

 This way even if any one of your drives fail - ggRock will be operational and will have no issues, giving you time to replace the failed drive.
 However, you will need to purchase double the capacity of drives for this redundancy.

 Therefore, assuming you had 1TB Game SSDs in your Machines - you will need, in general, 4x1TB SSDs to make up your ggRock Array.

 60GB + Games Size + (Number of Machines * 10) + 15% total capacity of free space in the Array, rounded down for reserve.
 Assuming we want to run 40 Machines and our Game Library is 1TB we need:

 60 + 1000 + 40*10 + 15% = 1717GB or ~ 1.8TB of space

 4x1TB drives in RAID10 (Mirrored) Array will give you 2TB of space, which is great for our case.
 You can read more about what Drives we recommend in ggRock Hardware Specifications.

 RAM Caching - why RAM size is important